dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 title: Building a login form in Clojurescript and Reagent
 ---

 I recently have been reading up on Lisp (on Lisp) a lot lately and have been quite excited by the ideas and simplicity of the language.
 So I looked for a nice project to get started on and decided to try building a simple Mailchimp-esque login form in Clojurescript to get my feet wet.
-You can see the dead simple demo [here](https://dhruvp.github.io/mailchimp-form-cljs/).
-It is inspired by Lukas Ruebbelke's awesome [post]() on the same idea, but in Angular.
+You can see the dead simple demo <a href="https://dhruvp.github.io/mailchimp-form-cljs/" target="_blank">here</a>.
+It is inspired by Lukas Ruebbelke's awesome <a href="http://onehungrymind.com/build-mailchimp-signup-form-angularjs/" target="_blank">post</a> on the same idea, but in Angular.
 Below, I'm going to walk you through the process of how to get from 0 to a working site and all the cool things I learned along the way.
 Ready?
-Leggo
+LEGGO!

 What is Clojurescript